-An influential figure for cartoonists and animators throughout the twentieth century, Winsor McCay is perhaps best known for the creation of the Little Nemo in Slumberland comic strip.
+An influential figure for cartoonists and animators throughout the 20th century and beyond, Winsor McCay (1869-1934) is perhaps best known for the creation of the Little Nemo in Slumberland comic strip.

 First published on October 15, 1905, the weekly Little Nemo strip followed the adventures of a young boy named Nemo whose fantastical nightly dreams were detailed through the comic panels.
 His extravagant visions were not confined to any particular time or place and were often not based in reality.
 In any given week, you could fine Nemo fighting Native Americans, battling giants, enjoying a ride on an enormous condor, chopping down George Washington’s cherry tree of lore, receiving a kiss from a princess, visiting Jack Frost’s frozen palace, touring the countryside in the mouth of a dragon, or sailing alongside a band of pirates.
 Each strip ends with Little Nemo’s awakening, through literally falling into bed, waking in fright, or through the rousing words of an adult.